-Further information on the requirements for other organisations providing services or activities on our site are detailed in the non-statutory guidance 'Keeping children safe during community activities, after-school clubs and tuition: non-statutory guidance for providers running out-of-school settings', update 4th April 2022.
+Further information on the requirements for other organisations providing services or activities on our site are detailed in After-school clubs, community activities and tuition: safeguarding guidance for providers.

 When our pupils attend off-site activities, including day and residential visits and/or other activities, we will ensure that effective safeguarding arrangements are in place.
-We will also undertake appropriate and robust risk assessments for the venue, location, and activity to be undertaken in accordance with the school's Risk Assessment protocol
+We will also undertake appropriate and robust risk assessments for the venue, location, and activity to be undertaken in accordance with the school's Risk Assessment protocol.